-EVOLUTION OF CONVEX LENS-SHAPED NETWORKS UNDER CURVE SHORTENING FLOW OLIVER C. SCHNÜRER, ABDERRAHIM AZOUANI, MARC GEORGI, JULIETTE HELL, NIHAR JANGLE, AMOS KOELLER, TOBIAS MARXEN, SANDRA RITTHALER, MARIEL SÁEZ, FELIX SCHULZE, AND BRIAN SMITH ABSTRACT.
-We consider convex symmetric lens-shaped networks in $\mathbb{R}^2$ that evolve under curve shortening flow.
+TRANSACTIONS OF THE AMERICAN MATHEMATICAL SOCIETY Volume 363, Number 5, May 2011, Pages 2265-2294 S 0002-9947(2010)04820-2 Article electronically published on December 2, 2010 EVOLUTION OF CONVEX LENS-SHAPED NETWORKS UNDER THE CURVE SHORTENING FLOW OLIVER C. SCHNÜRER, ABDERRAHIM AZOUANI, MARC GEORGI, JULIETTE HELL, NIHAR JANGLE, AMOS KOELLER, TOBIAS MARXEN, SANDRA RITTHALER, MARIEL SÁEZ, FELIX SCHULZE, AND BRIAN SMITH ABSTRACT.
+We consider convex symmetric lens-shaped networks in \mathbb{R}^2 that evolve under the curve shortening flow.
 We show that the enclosed convex domain shrinks to a point in finite time.
 Furthermore, after appropriate rescaling the evolving networks converge to a self-similarly shrinking network, which we prove to be unique in an appropriate class.
 We also include a classification result for some self-similarly shrinking networks.
-1. Introduction The evolution of networks under curve shortening flow was studied by Carlo Mantegazza, Matteo Novaga, and Vincenzo Tortorelli [12].
+1. INTRODUCTION The evolution of networks under the curve shortening flow was studied by Carlo Mantegazza, Matteo Novaga, and Vincenzo Tortorelli [13].
 In their paper they investigated the case where the underlying graph consists of three lines having one point in common.
 In that context they proved short-time existence, long-time existence and, under extra conditions, convergence to a minimizing configuration.
 However, their methods allowed them to study only tree networks.
 In this paper we focus on the evolution of graphs with closed loops.
 We consider graphs with special kinds of loops, namely symmetric lens-shaped networks.
-A convex lens-shaped network $M_0 \subset \mathbb{R}^2$ consists of two smooth convex arcs and two half-lines arranged as in the following picture:
+A convex lens-shaped network $M_0 \subset \mathbb{R}^2$ consists of two smooth convex arcs and two half-lines arranged as in Figure 1.

 FIGURE 1.
-Lens-shaped network

-As in [12], we assume that the curves meet at the triple points at an angle of 120°.
-We also impose an extra symmetry assumption: we consider networks that
+Lens-shaped network As in [13], we assume that the curves meet at the triple points at an angle of 120° .
+We also impose an extra symmetry assumption: we consider networks that Key words and phrases.
+Mean curvature flow, networks, triple junctions.

-Date: November 2007.